Rebecca Šramková

 Rebecca Šramková (/sk/; born 19 October 1996) is a Slovak professional tennis player.
-She has a career-high singles ranking of world No. 33, achieved on 14 July 2025, and a best doubles ranking of No. 95, reached on 13 October 2025.
+She has a career-high singles ranking of world No. 33, achieved on 14 July 2025, and a best doubles ranking of No. 94, reached on 12 January 2026.
 She has won one WTA Tour singles title in Hua Hin, Thailand.
 On the ITF Women's Circuit, she has won 13 singles titles and four doubles titles.

-At the 2024 Billie Jean King Cup, playing for the Slovakia national team, she contributed to her country reaching the final for the first time.
+At the 2024 Billie Jean King Cup, playing for the Slovak team, she contributed to her country reaching the final for the first time since 2002.

 Career

 Juniors

 On the ITF Junior Circuit, Šramková achieved her highest ranking of 200 on 14 July 2014.
 She won one title in doubles and none in singles.

 2012–2014: Professional debut

 Her debut in the main competitions of the ITF Circuit was in May 2012, when she advanced from qualifying at the $10k tournament in Velenje, Slovenia.
 In the second round, she lost to Slovenian Anja Prislan.
 She won the premier single at this level of tennis in Vrnjačka Banja, Serbia.
 At the $10k event which took place in September 2013, she defeated Dunja Stamenković from Serbia in the final.